GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Introduction

-Despite this algorithmic flexibility, the scalability of RL for LLMs is increasingly constrained by \emph{system-level bottlenecks} rather than by limitations of the learning algorithms themselves~\citep{sheng2024hybridflow,zhong2025streamrlscalableheterogeneouselastic}.
-A typical RL training pipeline consists of several heterogeneous stages—rollout generation via model inference, reward and advantage computation, and policy optimization—that operate on different time scales and often rely on distinct hardware resources.
-In LLM settings, rollout generation is frequently dominated by inference latency and sampling throughput, whereas policy optimization is compute-intensive and highly optimized on accelerators.
-As model sizes and deployment scales grow, enforcing strict synchronization across these stages leads to significant underutilization of resources~\citep{fu2025areal,wang2025reinforcement}.
-Fully synchronous policy-gradient methods such as GRPO execute these stages in lockstep, requiring all workers to complete rollout collection and preprocessing (e.g., reward computation) before any policy update can proceed.
-In large-scale distributed systems, this design exacerbates straggler effects caused by variable rollout lengths, heterogeneous hardware, and resource contention, resulting in substantial idle time and poor wall-clock efficiency~\citep{sheng2025laminarscalableasynchronousrl}.
+Despite this algorithmic flexibility, the scalability of RL for LLMs is increasingly constrained by \emph{system-level bottlenecks}~\citep{sheng2024hybridflow,zhong2025streamrlscalableheterogeneouselastic}.
+A typical RL training pipeline consists of several heterogeneous stages—rollout generation, reward computation, and policy optimization—that operate on different time scales and rely on distinct hardware resources.
+As model sizes grow, enforcing strict synchronization leads to significant resource underutilization~\citep{fu2025areal,wang2025reinforcement}: fully synchronous methods such as GRPO require all workers to complete rollout collection before any update can proceed, exacerbating straggler effects and resulting in poor wall-clock efficiency~\citep{sheng2025laminarscalableasynchronousrl}.
 To alleviate these issues, modern RL systems increasingly adopt asynchronous training, in which rollout generation and policy optimization proceed concurrently.
-While this relaxation of synchronization is essential for scaling RL to large models and high-throughput deployments, it also fundamentally alters the learning dynamics of policy optimization—introducing new sources of bias and instability that must be carefully understood and controlled.
+While essential for scaling, this relaxation fundamentally alters the learning dynamics of policy optimization—introducing new sources of bias and instability that must be carefully understood and controlled.